vocalpy/crowsetta/doc/index.rst

 ---------------------------------------------

 What ``crowsetta`` gives you is **not** yet another format for annotation (I promise!).
-Instead you get some nice data types that make it easy to work with any format: namely, ``Sequence``\ s made up of ``Segment``\ s.
+Instead you get some nice data types that make it easier to work with any format: namely, ``Sequence``\ s made up of ``Segment``\ s.
+The code block below shows some of the features of these data types.

 .. code-block:: python